DrDonk/OC4VM/docs/tools.md

     -h              Print this help message
 ```

+## OC4VM Host Tools
 ## macguest

-VMware doews not allow macOS guests to be selected in the user interface if it is not
+VMware does not allow macOS guests to be selected in the user interface if it is not
 VMware Fusion.
 So VMware Workstation does not enable this guest type unless patched with
 my Unlocker.

+This tool available for Linux and Windows allows the guest setting to be altered outside of
+VMware.

+### Linux

+### Windows

+PowerShell script or executable.